rotary-auav-ui/Cigritous/README.md

 #### Installation
 [Drone Onboard Program Install](https://github.com/rotary-auav-ui/cigritous/blob/main/INSTALL.md)

-### Ground Module Branch
+### Sensor Network / Ground Module Branch

 *`ground-module`*

-Branch for ground module programs.
-Contains `node-module` and `central-module` source codes and libraries.
+Branch for sensor network or ground module programs.
+Contains *sensor nodes* source codes and libraries.

-The central module recieves sensors data from `node-module` using mesh network, and commanding drone to to agriculture tasks.

-The node module connects with each other using mesh network and relaying sensor data to `central-module`.
+The sensor network has 2 main part: **central** and **node**.
+The nodes are connected together by mesh and connected to sensors to sample ground data.
+Sampled data will be sent to central, which acts as 'back end' and communicating to onboard computer and FCU via TCP & MAVLink

 Hardware: